 See Pay Per Click Management to find out why.

 Absolutely.
 A PPC advertising campaign can be geographically targeted to specific locations and regions.
 Geo-targeting is well suited for brick-and-mortar stores and service businesses operating within a specific region, for instance real estate agencies and other professional services.
 Your PPC ads show only to those within the geographic area that are setup within the campaign.
 As with a local newspaper, you are only advertising to the target audience who is likely to use your service or buy your product.

 Yes.
 Once we understand your business and objectives, we can setup your Google AdWords campaign and optimize it for your target audience.
-From there we can either manage the campaign for you or teach you AdWords so that you can manage the campaign yourself.
+From there we can either manage the campaign for you or teach you enough about AdWords so that you can manage the campaign yourself.

 Yes.
 We provide a service to optimize existing Google AdWords campaigns.
 Once we understand your business and business objectives, we will review your campaign, the keywords and ads.
 There are techniques that can be employed to optimize the campaigns which should increase click-thru rates, lower cost per conversion and increase conversion rates.

 Yes we do.
 Contact eBizVisibility for details on generating paid ads on Bing and Yahoo.

 No, we can't guarantee a #1 organic spot and beware of anyone that does.
 There are over 200 factors that affect search engine results placement, including such things as location, longevity of site, quality of inbound links, the competitiveness of the market and many many more.
 We target the best keywords for your business and use strategies to get you on the first page.
 First page real estate can be taken with local search results and Pay-Per-Click (PPC) advertisements, with proper optimization and ad triggering.